-Posture and Sitting Style: First and foremost: No slumping!
+First and foremost: No slumping.
 Keep your back straight.
 Lean forward slightly to indicate interest.
 Do not recline back into the chair fully; this can make you seem bored or disengaged.

-Tip: If you're offered a choice of seating, opt for the straight-backed chair—plush, cushioned chairs and couches may be comfy, but it's hard to sit gracefully within them.
+If you're offered a choice of seating, opt for the straight-backed chair—plush, cushioned chairs and couches may be comfy, but it's hard to sit gracefully within them.

-Speaking of fidgeting…if you're a nail-biter, knuckle cracker, hair twirler, or leg tapper, don't allow these habits to make an appearance during the interview.
+Speaking of fidgeting, if you're a nail-biter, knuckle-cracker, hair-twirler, or leg-tapper, don't allow these habits to make an appearance during the interview.
 All will appear unprofessional and convey nerves.
-Plus: Most of these actions are generally considered impolite.
+Plus, most of these actions are generally considered impolite.

-Use Your Hands: Do you naturally talk with your hands?
+Do you naturally talk with your hands?
 Go ahead and let them move during the interview.
-Stopping the natural gestures may lead to an awkward appearance.
+Stopping your natural gestures may lead to an awkward appearance.
 Just make sure your motions don't become so enthusiastic that they distract from your words.